We're an affiliate

-Before undergoing your puppy for potty training, do thorough research about their breed and behavior.
+Before starting your puppy with potty training, do thorough research about their breed, behavior and find out how long they can hold their pee based on age.
 The smaller the dog is, the smaller their bladders will be.
 The best example of a little dog that pees more frequently is chihuahuas.

 Methods of Potty-Training Your Puppy

 When determining how to potty-train a puppy or a newly adopted dog, you have two choices— train them to get rid of waste outdoors or inside your house on a pee pad and then move them to the outdoors.

 This section will guide you through both options and give you guidelines to include crate potty training into your plan.

 Before we get into those two options, let us go back to the beginning, where it all starts.
 This way, we will know which of the two methods is more appropriate and easier for your puppy.

 1. Familiarize your puppy with their new home, household, and role.
 Think of it as when you are new to a particular place or group of people; your new pet may be overwhelmed with curiosity, enthusiasm, or distress.

 2. Once you have settled down in your new home, your puppy should too.
 In this period, you should be able to assist them in adjusting to their new surroundings and environment.
 It is crucial to set and know the expectations.

 3. Show your puppy the areas where they are allowed, such as the living room and the backyard.
 It is advisable not to let your new puppy explore on their own, especially if you don’t want them to release themselves in certain areas.
 For example, if the kitchen or bedrooms are off-limits, close them off and do not let your puppy explore there.
 Always close the door or install a doggy fence on said areas.